ugognw/mypy-upgrade/README.md

     negate the effectiveness of the `# type: set` commment and eliminate the need for the `# type: ignore[type-arg]` comment

-* mypy `syntax` errors are not silenced
+* `mypy` `"syntax"` errors are not silenced

-    * it is recommended that you fix your code such that it is syntactically valid prior to using `mypy-upgrade`
+    * It is recommended that you fix your code such that it is syntactically valid prior to using `mypy-upgrade`

 ## Similar Projects